NEXUS: U.S. Global Entry

 All NEXUS members can use their NEXUS membership at Global Entry kiosks regardless of where they are coming from, though NEXUS card facilities are only available at preclearance areas in Canada; however, in other areas, a passport or a U.S. permanent resident card is required.
 Those using a Global Entry kiosk do not need to fill out a customs declaration card: instead, it is completed digitally on the kiosk (an option for no to all/nothing to declare appears on the GE kiosk, saving even more time, when applicable).
 If the member needs to see an immigration officer, they get front-of-line privileges (as with all Global Entry members).
 Travelers holding a valid passport are not required to use the NEXUS card in the kiosk, but they are advised that it is prudent to carry it on their person.
 There is no additional cost to use Global Entry services, and it can be used for the duration of the NEXUS membership.

-Canadian and US citizens flying between Canada and the US may use a NEXUS card in lieu of a passport because a NEXUS card is a WHTI compliant document.
+Canadian and US citizens flying between Canada and the US may use a NEXUS card instead of a passport because a NEXUS card is a WHTI compliant document.
 However, Canadian citizens with only a NEXUS card can only use Global Entry kiosks at designated Canadian airports with US preclearance, which are listed below and include Global Entry self-service kiosks: